 Day 8 - Vancouver Cruise Port and Departure on Holland America Cruise

-Check out of your hotel this morning and head to the pier where you will board Holland America's ms Volendam.
-Settle in to your accommodations on the ship before coming on deck to wave good-bye to Vancouver-and say hello to Alaska's Inside Passage.
+Check out of your hotel this morning and head to the pier where you will board Holland America's ms Nieuw Amsterdam.
+Settle into your accommodations on the ship before coming on deck to wave good-bye to Vancouver-and say hello to Alaska's Inside Passage.
 Overnight ship.
 (D)

 Day 9 - Cruising Alaska's Inside Passage

 Take today to enjoy some of the ship's unique features.
 Enjoy a hot stone massage, steam in a thermal suite, or enjoy a variety of other relaxation and beauty treatments in the spa, visit the Culinary Arts Center - presented by Food & Wine Magazine - for gourmet cooking lessons, or enjoy the scenery as you lounge poolside.
 Overnight ship.
 (B, L, D)

 Day 10 - Juneau

 Juneau, the capital of Alaska, is your port of call this afternoon.
 Juneau is known for being home to the immense Mendenhall Glacier and colossal Juneau Ice Fields.
 In addition to exploring both sights, be sure to see the lush Tongass National Forest, the United States' largest national forest that includes fjords, glaciers, and peaks of the Coast Mountains.
 Enjoy the local shops in town or embark on some soft adventure activities like kayaking, rafting, or flightseeing.
 Before you leave Juneau, hop aboard the Mt.
 Roberts Tramway for a short hike to one of the area's many dramatic locations for the perfect photo spot to capture today's excursion.
 Overnight ship.
 (B, L, D)